Amarthgul/PersonalCodes/OSU/DESIGN6400/README.md

-# DESIGN 6400 Journal
+# DESIGN 6400 Journal & Documentation

 Journal for DESIGN 6400 AU24 (Prof. Maria Palazzi).

 ## How to Navigate:

 - Use the table of content to quickly jump to different chapters.
-- The most recent update according to the submitted assignment is linked below.
+- **The journal that summarizes each week's progress can be found at the end** [(**or click here**)](#journals).

-In-page link to **the most recent update**: [here](#32---sufrace-iteration).
+- Use `History` on top right to inspect past versions or make comparasions.

-Please note that the same chapter may be modified over time with the project progresses.
-To inspect the older versions, use the GitHub version history feature.
+The most recent updated section can be found [here](#32---sufrace-iteration).
+Note that this is the section that received the most amount of progress project-wise, and may not be the exact same as the journal content of that week.

 #### Table of content: